davidmoten/state-machine/README.md

 }
 ```

-When the *onEntry* procedure is run all signals to self and to others are collected.
+When the *entry procedure* is run all signals to self and to others are collected.
 Upon completion the signals to self are run first in order they were called in the procedure and then the signals to others are run.

 At any one time there should only be one outstanding scheduled (non-immediate) signal between object 1 and object 2.
 This is clearly a pre-requisite for `cancelSignal` to make sense in its present form and is a nice simplification generally.